- Home

 Molecular testing

-A pathologist will run special tests on the biopsy sample to look for specific mistakes in the structure of the tumour cells (called molecular markers).
-Some mistakes are found only in cancer cells (acquired gene changes) and some are passed through families (inherited gene changes).
+A pathologist will run special tests on the biopsy sample to look for specific changes in the genes of the tumour cells (called molecular markers).
+These gene changes may happen during a person’s life (acquired) or be passed through families (inherited gene changes).

 The test results can help identify the features of the tumour so your doctors can recommend the most appropriate treatment.
-For more information about testing for gene faults (genetic testing), talk to your doctor or call Cancer Council 13 11 20.
+Ask your doctor about genetic testing.

 → READ MORE: Grading and prognosis for brain cancer